cyverse/irods-adm/README.md

 The program `histogram` can be used to generate a histogram of sizes from an arbitrary SQL query for byte-based sizes.

+The program `ips-proxy` can be used to generate a report similar to ips, but when the IES behind a proxy.

 The program `resource-report` generates a report on the size of the root resources.